multigcs/viaconstructor/README.md

  * generates gCode and HPGL output

 ## Known Issues:
+* SVG-Support is very bad, better using DXF
 * &gt;= Python-3.9 (will not work with Debian-10 or lower)
 * may be unstable on Windows
 * problems with some OpenGL versions (black 3D-View)